Daughters of Bilitis: Organizational archives

 The complete surviving organizational records of the national office and the San Francisco Chapter of the Daughters of Bilitis are available to researchers as part of the Phyllis Lyon and Del Martin Papers at the GLBT Historical Society, a nonprofit archives and research center in San Francisco.
 An online finding aid provides a detailed catalog of the collection.

 The Lesbian Herstory Archives hosts the Red Dot Collection, which consists of the library of the New York City chapter of the Daughters of Bilitis.

 Boston's The History Project archive houses the Boston Daughters of Bilitis Collection, which contains the Boston chapter's organization records, as well as the publication records of Boston DOB's magazine Maiden Voyage, later renamed Focus.

-The University of California, Berkley Libraries houses a partial collection of digitized publications of the Daughter's publication, The Ladder; This collection includes Volumes 5–16.
-Alexander Street Libraries also houses a partial collection including Volumes 1-2 and 9–16.
+The University of California, Berkeley Libraries houses a partial collection of digitized publications of the Daughters' publication, The Ladder; This collection includes Volumes 5–16.
+Alexander Street Libraries also houses a partial collection, including Volumes 1-2 and 9–16.